Skip to main content

 About the team:

-The Environment, Planning, and Economics Team focuses on ways to protect the environment, preserve cultural resources, support Virginia’s multimodal transportation system, and maximize the benefits of Virginia’s transportation investments.
+The Environment, Planning, and Economics Team works to protect natural resources, preserve cultural heritage, strengthen Virginia’s multimodal transportation system, and maximize the value of the state’s transportation investments.

-Environmental and history research encompasses stormwater best management practices; ecology, including mitigation of animal-vehicle collisions; endangered species; waste management in VDOT maintenance operations; and the identification and management of historic and cultural resources in VDOT right of way, especially structures.
+Its environmental and historical research covers stormwater best management practices; ecological issues such as reducing animal-vehicle collisions; endangered species protection; waste management in VDOT maintenance operations; and the identification and stewardship of historic and cultural resources within VDOT rights-of-way, particularly structures.

-Planning research encompasses transportation planning at the state, regional, and local levels; socio-economic forecasting; access management; trip generation; transit research; bicycle and pedestrian studies; performance measures, and innovative planning practices.
+Planning research addresses transportation planning at state, regional, and local levels, including socio-economic forecasting, access management, trip generation, transit systems, bicycle and pedestrian mobility, performance measurement, and innovative planning methods.

 The Environmental Research Advisory Committee (ERAC) minimizes transportation impacts on the environment through development and prioritization of research topics related to VDOT’s construction, maintenance, and operations activities.
 Key research areas include: